Customer Effort Score Explained

 As you can see, the benefits of optimising your CES are hard to ignore.
 But to know where you stand and set goals for improvement, you need to know how to measure it.

 Measuring CES is usually done through customer surveys that ask about their experience with a specific product or service.
-Our online survey software can help you easily create and share these surveys.
+Our secure, UK-based survey platform makes it simple to create and distribute CES surveys whilst maintaining full compliance with data protection requirements.

 One way to measure CES is with a numeric scale.
 That could be on a 1-7 scale, a 1-5 scale, or any other number that works for you.